-Workers' Compensation and Mental or Emotional Stress
+Workers’ Compensation And Mental Or Emotional Stress

-It is well known that workers' compensation is available for people who are injured on the job.
+It is well known that workers’ compensation is available for people who are injured on the job.
 What may not be so clear is what constitutes an injury.
-If you have to pull your co-workers bloody hand from a piece of machinery, causing you emotional distress, is that a compensable injury?
+If you have to pull your co-worker’s bloody hand from a piece of machinery, causing you emotional distress, is that a compensable injury?
 A court in Illinois said yes.
-Ultimately, whether certain emotional or mental affects of workplace events will be covered by workers' compensation depends on state law and how the courts rule in similar matters.
+Ultimately, whether certain emotional or mental effects of workplace events will be covered by workers’ compensation depends on state law and how the courts rule in similar matters.
 Therefore, the answer can vary tremendously from state to state.

 As in all workers’ compensation claims, an employee making a claim for emotional distress or mental stress must show that there has been an injury and that the injury was work-related.
 Many states include mental and emotional conditions in their definitions of injury, but most states have definitions that are more ambiguous.
 It is often necessary to look at decisions of the workers’ compensation courts and the civil courts in order to understand how the law has been interpreted.

 Finally, there is the issue of emotional distress that is the result of an intentional act by the employer.
-If the employer, or one of its agents, does something with the intent to cause distress then it may take the case out of the realm of workers' compensation and allow the employee to bring a private lawsuit.
-A careful reading of state law is needed to determine if workers' compensation remains the exclusive remedy in that situation so an experienced workers' compensation attorney should be consulted.
+If the employer or one of its agents does something with the intent to cause distress, then it may take the case out of the realm of workers’ compensation and allow the employee to bring a private lawsuit.
+A careful reading of state law is needed to determine if workers’ compensation remains the exclusive remedy in that situation, so an experienced workers’ compensation attorney should be consulted.
 Often, an employee will have the additional option of going to court under these or similar circumstances.